rushgorden/oggfrog/README.md

 Mike's new website is http://www.warplife.com/ you can contact him there about Oggfrog or Warplife

+Which should soon be available at http://git.warplife.com/ and then this Guthub repository will be deleted.

+Originally Crawford did not allow his code to be distributed, it was added here by mistake.
+It is open sourced, but he didn't want to make it public for some reason not given to us.

 This project has been liberated by Blastar of India and China: http://blastar.in/